mauricerenck/indieConnector/docs/sending.md

     extends: indieconnector/fields/webmentions
 ```

-This will show a new toggle (enabled by default).
+This will show a toggle (enabled by default).
 When disabling the toggle, no webmention will be sent after updating or publishing the page.
-This way you can decide for every page you publish if it should send webmentions or not.

 ## Mark pages as deleted

 When you delete a page in Kirby, accessing the page after that will result in a `404`.
 If your page included a webmention you may want to inform the receiver, that the page has been deleted.
 In this case Kirby has to return a `410 Gone` status code.
 Therefore IndieConnector will store deleted pages in a sqlite database and return a `410` status code for those pages.

 To enable this feature you have to set the following option:

 ```php
 'mauricerenck.indieConnector.send.markDeleted' => true
 ```

-You also have to configure the path to the sqlite database, as described in the [panel view](panel-view.md) documentation.
+You also have to configure the path to the sqlite database, as described in the [database](database.md) documentation.

 **Be aware* that this will result in a database lookup for *every* page request.
 It would be good thing to inform receivers about deleted pages, but it may slow down your site.
 So use this feature with caution.